rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 - [use the stable VirtIO ISO, download it from here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) - Virtio drivers for Windows guests
 - [The Essential KVM Cheat Sheet for System Administrators](https://tuxcare.com/blog/the-essential-kvm-cheat-sheet-for-system-administrators/)
 - [How to enable KVM virsh console access](https://ravada.readthedocs.io/en/latest/docs/config_console.html)
+- [Windows 10 guest best practices](https://pve.proxmox.com/wiki/Windows_10_guest_best_practices) - This video is for ProxMox but the section on installing the virtio drives for the Windows NIC works on KVM with virt manager.